AlanAnsell/AlanAnsell.github.io/content/authors/admin/_index.md

 I previously obtained a Masters degree in Computer Science, specialising in Natural Language Processing, at the University of Waikato under the supervision of [Bernhard Pfahringer](https://www.cs.waikato.ac.nz/~bernhard/) and [Felipe Bravo-Marquez](https://felipebravom.com/).
 I was an undergraduate at the University of Auckland, completing a conjoint Bachelor of Engineering (Hons) / Bachelor of Arts degree.

+I am a former bronze medallist at the International Olympiad in Informatics and completed two software engineering internships at Google.
+I got interested in AI through game AI programming.
+You can find my third-place winning entry to the 2018 CodeCup international game AI programming competition [here](https://github.com/AlanAnsell/blackhole).

 {style="text-align: justify;"}